spacetelescope/jwst/docs/jwst/pathloss/description.rst

-The correction is applicable to NIRSPEC IFU, MSA and FIXEDSLIT exposure types, to NIRISS SOSS data, and to MIRI LRS and MRS data, although the MIRI correction has not been implemented prior to Build 7.3.
+The correction is applicable to NIRSPEC IFU, MSA and FIXEDSLIT exposure types, to NIRISS SOSS data, and to MIRI LRS and MRS data, although the MIRI correction has not been implemented yet.
 The description of how the NIRSPEC reference files were created and how they are to be applied to NIRSPEC data is given in ESA-JWST-SCI-NRS-TN-2016-004 (P. Ferruit:
 The correction of path losses for uniform and point sources).
 The NIRISS algorithm